Karotu: Retirement

-Karotu and his first wife had a son named Tewaia.
-Karotu abdicated in the 1840s in favour of Tewaia.
+Karotu and his first wife had a son named Tawaia.
+Karotu abdicated in the 1840s in favour of Tawaia.
 His new wife, Teaa, later fell pregnant.
 Karotu and Teaa wanted the child to be the next uea.
-Seeing no issue with his father's wishes, Tewaia had sex with Teaa four times to establish the child's claim to succession.
-The child was born around 1810; he was announced as Teaa and Tewaia's son and was named Baiteke.
+Seeing no issue with his father's wishes, Tawaia had sex with Teaa four times to establish the child's claim to succession.
+The child was born around 1810; he was announced as Teaa and Tawaia's son and was named Baiteke.
 (Note: Roberts translated Baiteke as "(to) hit things", while A Combined Kiribati-English Dictionary defines the word as "dexterity" when used as a noun, and "having a sure aim" as a verb.)
-R. G. Roberts wrote that Baiteke was actually Karotu's son, but Maude wrote in 1970 that it was ultimately impossible to know if Baiteke was Tewaia's son or stepbrother.
-Baiteke succeeded Tewaia around 1850.
+R. G. Roberts wrote that Baiteke was actually Karotu's son, but Maude wrote in 1970 that it was ultimately impossible to know if Baiteke was Tawaia's son or stepbrother.
+Baiteke succeeded Tawaia around 1850.
 According to Stevenson, Karotu died around 1860, aged 70.